Blood and Marrow Transplant Foundations

 Discharge and long-term teaching

-• Report fever exactly as instructed; do not mask fever without guidance.
+• Report fever exactly as instructed; do not self-treat with antipyretics that mask fever.

-• Take immunosuppressants consistently and do not stop abruptly.
+• Take immunosuppressants (calcineurin inhibitors) consistently; never stop abruptly.

 • Report diarrhea, rash, jaundice, cough, dyspnea, bleeding, confusion, or decreased intake.